 Inner Circle is a dating app that wants each and every user to be serious about finding a relationship.
 All new accounts are screened to make sure they adequately show off the person’s values and interests.

 Over the past 12 months the company has undergone a rebrand and introduced a new marketing message of ‘Meet Your Match’.
 It mirrors Inner Circle’s commitment to setting up matches for serious, long-term relationships, and not just meaningless connections.

-David will be joining us to talk all about how Inner Circle has evolved in the past year, some of the details of the rebrand and what comes next after the pandemic.
+David spoke to us about how Inner Circle has evolved in the past year, some of the details of the rebrand and what comes next after the pandemic.

 It’s been a year of impressive growth for Aisle as it pivoted its growth strategy to coincide with the developing pandemic.
 Offline speed dating events were no longer possible, so instead, Aisle focused on an audio virtual feature and introduced a premium membership option.